 - Built-ins.
 Availability of thousands of built-in functions makes it possible to do sophisticated analysis very quickly.
 Extended error message system (each built-in function can issue a lot of error messages on improper inputs) greatly simplifies debugging.

 - Genericity, higher-order functions, and tight system integration.
-The very general principles of Mathematica, its uniform expression structure, generic nature of many built-in functions, and tight integration of all components allows to use all other built-in functions much easier than one would use libraries in other all components allows to use all other built-in functions much easier than one would use libraries in other languages.
+The very general principles of Wolfram Mathematica software, its uniform expression structure, generic nature of many built-in functions, and tight integration of all components allows to use all other built-in functions much easier than one would use libraries in other all components allows to use all other built-in functions much easier than one would use libraries in other languages.
 The Help system is also uniform and it is immediate to learn the functionality of any built-in function that you have never used before.

 - Visualizations.
 Great dynamic and visualization capabilities (especially in version 6).

 - Cross-platform.
-The Wolfram Mathematica code developed in one environment or OS will work in exactly the same way in all others where Mathematica is available.
+The Wolfram Mathematica software code developed in one environment or OS will work in exactly the same way in all others where Mathematica is available.

 - Backward compatibility: since version 1 and up to these days developers are careful to maintain a very high level of backward compatibility.
 This means that one should not worry too much that solutions developed in the current version will need a rewrite to work on the future versions (apart from possible improvements related to an availability of new built-in functions, if one is so inclined).